 Enablement through technology underpins the entire PMI strategy.
 With so many different processes, people, and pitfalls to manage, technology assets are essential components during PMI.

 Thanks to this capability, EA positions CIOs to advise on the best way to rationalize technology based on which capability or product line is needed.
-For example, CIOs can identify which data centers should be decommissioned and which services could be offloaded to the cloud, and can evaluate maintenance contracts and find common vendors.
+For example, CIOs can identify which data centers should be decommissioned and which services could be offloaded to the cloud, evaluate maintenance contracts, and find common vendors.

 Conducting a thorough analysis of the organization’s current state architecture allows users to identify key opportunities to streamline and optimize without compromising essential functions.
 EA can identify cost savings within the technology portfolio by highlighting those redundant systems.
 The hardest part of actually realizing these cost savings is the decommissioning.
 To facilitate this, Ardoq allows users to model future state scenarios, which will show the potential impacts of eliminating specific systems or pieces of software.